 A range can be defined starting at a given element and ending at another element, both elements included.
 Two forms exist:

 '''

-RANGE = position;

-RANGE = position1 / position2;
+RANGE=position;

+RANGE=position1/position2;

 '''

-In the first case, only one element is selected; in the second case, one or several elements that are between position1 and position2 are selected.

-NOTE: position1 must appear before position2 in the sequence.
+In the first case, only one element is selected; in the second case, one or several elements are selected.
+NOTE: position1 must not be behind position2 in the sequence.